Assistant Professor of Chemistry, Ashoka University

 Ph.D.
 CSIR-Indian Institute of Chemical Biology, Kolkata, IndiaSourav obtained his doctoral degree in 2017 from CSIR-Indian Institute of Chemical Biology in Kolkata, India.
 During his doctoral tenure, he worked on developing phosphoric acid-based chiral organocatalysts, where his work centered on elucidating novel reaction methodologies to induce point chirality and axial chirality in molecular systems anchored in indole and pyrrole frameworks.

 After his Ph.D., Sourav had opportunities to pursue postdoctoral research experience at (1) Jawaharlal Nehru Centre for Advanced Scientific Research, Bangalore, India, (2) The Scripps Research Institute, Florida, USA and (3) University of Minnesota, Minneapolis, USA.
 These postdoctoral trainings propelled his expertise in bridging the realms of chemistry and biology, with a specific focus on elucidating disease-associated biological conundrums through advanced chemical approaches.
-His research endeavors encompassed the development of synthetic and natural product-based semisynthetic small molecule modulators aimed at regulating intricate protein post-translational modifications, specifically protein methylation, acylation, glycosylation, and protein hydroxylation.
+His postdoctoral research endeavors encompassed the development of synthetic and natural product-based semisynthetic small molecule modulators aimed at regulating intricate protein post-translational modifications, specifically protein methylation, acylation, glycosylation, and protein hydroxylation.